ebelnikola/GILT_TNR_R/Readme.md

 - `EchelonForm.jl` - technical code used in `GaugeFixing.jl` for checking ranks of boolean matrices.
 - `GaugeFixing.jl` - continuous and discrete gauge fixing routines.
-- `install_packages.jl` - script that installs all the necessary dependencies and creates the necessary directories.
+- `install_packages.jl` - script that installs all the necessary dependencies.
 - `KrylovTechnical.jl` - technical code that provides a minimal implementation of Z2 invariant tensors in Julia.
 This solves the problem of `KrylovKit` throwing a segmentation fault while working with PyObjects.
 - `NumDifferentiation.jl` - provides the function that performs numerical differentiation.
-- `Tools.jl` - Contains user-dedicated functions.
+- `Tools.jl` - Contains some useful functions.
 These are listed at the top of the file.
 - `IsingExactLevels` and `IsingEvenExactLevels` - data about exact 2d Ising spectrum.
 - `Project.toml` and `Manifest.toml` - contain information about versions of packages used in the computations.
 - `Newton_method_paper_results_reproduction.ipynb` - provides the simplest way to reproduce some of the results from "Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group".